sccn/sccn.github.io/tutorials/06_RejectArtifacts/RunICA.md

 ![](/assets/images/pop_selectcomp24.png)

 Once you are satisfied with the result, press the *Accept* button in the query window.
 Another window will pop up asking you if you want to rename the new data set.
-Give it a name and again press *OK*.
+Give it a name and again press *Ok*.

 In the rest of this tutorial, after running ICA, we pursue with retaining all components, so you can appreciate the contribution of artifactual components to ERPs.